Installation

 -

-fontsFolderHere, you can add various font types such as Icons, Serif, Sans-Serif, Cursive, Fantasy, or Monospace fonts, all applicable to your app.
+fontsfolderHere, you can add various font types such as icons, serif, sans-serif, cursive, fantasy, or monospace fonts, all applicable to your app.
 Step-by-step instructions are available in the build-fonts command section.

-PurgeTSS will OVERWRITE your existing app.tss file.
+PurgeTSS overwrites your existing app.tss file.

 To use the example files: